lordPachy/hpcengineering/Numerical Linear Algebra/08_decomposition/notebook.md

 You can ask for only thin $U$ or $V$ to be computed, meaning the following.
 In case of a rectangular n-by-p matrix, letting m be the smaller value among n and p, there are only m singular vectors; the remaining columns of $U$ and $V$ do not correspond to actual singular vectors.
 Asking for thin $U$ or $V$ means asking for only their m first columns to be formed.
 So $U$ is then a n-by-m matrix, and $V$ is then a p-by-m matrix.
 Notice that thin $U$ and $V$ are all you need for (least squares) solving.

-The `solve()` method in the BDCSVD class can be directly used to solve linear squares systems.
+The `solve()` method in the BDCSVD class can be directly used to solve linear squared systems.
 It is not enough to compute only the singular values (the default for this class); you also need the singular vectors but the thin SVD decomposition suffices for computing least squares solutions.

 ### Exercise 2